Robert Nimmo: Sinai and Palestine campaign

 After this concentrated period of heavy fighting, Nimmo's regiment was rested on the coast for three days before rejoining the force that pursued the Ottoman forces north along the coast.
 In late November and early December, the 5th Light Horse Regiment held a defensive position along the Auja river, before the entire brigade received a week's rest.
 The 5th Light Horse Regiment then helped capture Jerusalem.
 The wet winter made operations impossible over the period from late December 1917, and Nimmo's regiment was sent further south to Esdud to continue its rest and recuperation, which continued until mid-March 1918 when they broke camp and rode to Jerusalem.
 From there the brigade rode to the Jordan River and crossed at Hajla on 23/24 March as part of the raid on Amman.
-They crossed the Jordan Valley and climbed the plateau a few hour's ride from their objective.
+They crossed the Jordan Valley and climbed the plateau a few hours' ride from their objective.
 On 26 March, two squadrons of the 5th Light Horse Regiment – one of which was Nimmo's – attacked a convoy on the Amman-Es Salt road, and captured two dozen vehicles and 12 prisoners, and on the following day cut the railway to the north of Amman by blowing up a bridge.
 During the stealthy approach march to the railway line, Nimmo's squadron was the advance guard and his handling of his squadron was described by the commander of the raid as "masterly".
 The 2nd Light Horse Brigade then engaged in a demonstration on the left flank of a night attack on Amman by the rest of the raiding force.
 Like the two daylight attempts that preceded it, this attack was also a failure.
 The 2nd Light Horse Brigade withdrew to Es Salt.

 The 5th Light Horse Regiment then spent most of the next three months securing the west bank of the Jordan.
 On 26 April, Nimmo accompanied his commanding officer on a reconnaissance of fords along the Jordan, and the following day Nimmo's squadron was the advance guard for the crossing of the river.
 The brigade then joined the Australian Mounted Division near Es Salt on 1 May.
 The 5th Light Horse Regiment took up positions near Es Salt, which had been captured by the 3rd Light Horse Brigade on 30 April, and fought off an Ottoman attack on 3 May, after which the regiment withdrew to a bivouac area south of Jericho.
 While these two raids were unsuccessful at the tactical level, they contributed to the Ottoman commanders becoming convinced that the next major Allied offensive would involve them crossing the Jordan.